LLNL/Surfactant/README.md

 **INPUT_SBOM**: (optional) a base sbom, should be used with care as relationships could be messed up when files are installed on different systems\
 **--skip_gather**: (optional) skips the gathering of information on files and adding software entires\
 **--skip_relationships**: (optional) skips the adding of relationships based on metadata\
+**--skip_install_path**: (optional) skips including an install path for the files discovered.
+This may cause "Uses" relationships to also not be generated\
 **--recorded_institution**: (optional) the name of the institution collecting the SBOM data (default: LLNL)\
 **--output_format**: (optional) changes the output format for the SBOM (given as full module name of a surfactant plugin implementing the `write_sbom` hook)\
 **--help**: (optional) show the help message and exit